Career Timeline of Jeff Teague: Major Achievements and Milestones

 On April 1, 2021, Jeff Teague signed with the Milwaukee Bucks, reuniting with his former coach from Atlanta, Mike Budenholzer.

-On July 20, 2021, Jeff Teague won his first NBA championship as the Milwaukee Bucks defeated the Phoenix Suns in Game 6 of the 2021 NBA Finals.
+On July 20, 2021, Jeff Teague won his first NBA championship as the Milwaukee Bucks defeated the Phoenix Suns.

-In 2021, Jeff Teague won an NBA championship with the Milwaukee Bucks and retired from professional basketball, subsequently becoming a regional scout for the Atlanta Hawks.
+In 2021, Jeff Teague won an NBA championship with the Milwaukee Bucks and retired from professional basketball.

-On March 9, 2022, Jeff Teague was hired by the Atlanta Hawks as a regional scout, returning to the franchise that drafted him in 2009.
+On March 9, 2022, Jeff Teague was hired by the Atlanta Hawks as a regional scout, marking his return to the franchise.

 On April 27, 2023, Jeff Teague was announced as the new head coach of Pike High School, the same school he graduated from.